tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 }}|]
 ```

-We display this JSON string with the native JupyterLab JSON renderer here for
+We display this JSON string with the native Jupyterlab JSON renderer here for
 convenience.
-The `Display` function explicitly tells `ihaskell` to send a
-display message to the frontend.
-The JSON function tells `ihaskell` to annotate
+The Display.json function from IHaskell tells `ihaskell` to
-the content of the display message as `application/json`.
+annotate the content of the display message as `application/json`.
+In
+consequence, Jupyterlab knows that it should use its internal
+`application/json` renderer to display the message in the frontend.

 ```haskell